 11. The percentage figures represent the portion of tree species planted as a percentage of stocked areas, in hectares (ha).
 This data does not include areas left unstocked, i.e., open ground.
 If these figures reflected the percentage of total land area, i.e. including open ground left for conservation and biodiversity purposes, the percentage of Sitka spruce would drop to 57%.
-The Gresham House Forest Charter To ensure that we continue to maintain and enhance the sustainability of the forests we manage, and clearly demonstrate this to our stakeholders, we launched the Gresham House Forest Charter (the Charter).
-Summary of the Charter

-Forest Products & Services - Ensure 100% of timber sold is certified to international standards - Generate reliable and transparent carbon credits The Charter sets out our verifiable commitments and targets relating to sustainable forest management across areas such as forest products and services, income and employment, ecosystems and biodiversity, and climate change.
+The Gresham House Forest Charter To ensure that we continue to maintain and enhance the sustainability of the forests we manage, and clearly demonstrate this to our stakeholders. we launched the Gresham House Forest Charter (the Charter).
+The Charter sets out our verifiable commitments and targets relating to sustainable forest management across areas such as forest products and services, income and employment, ecosystems and biodiversity, and climate change.
 These commitments will apply to all our discretionary-managed funds and reflect our baseline requirements for all forests under management.
 We believe that the Charter commitments will protect and enhance the longterm value of our forests and protect our license to operate by maintaining respectful and beneficial relationships with all stakeholders.
+Summary of the Charter